-Subjects who failed to meet $FEV_1$ baseline stability criteria may be discontinued at the investigators discretion (see section 7.1.1.2)
+Subjects who fail to meet FEV1 Baseline Stability Criteria may be discontinued at the Investigator's discretion (See Section 7.1.1.2)

 If a subject requires the following prohibited medications they should be discontinued from the study:

 - Initiation of maintenance therapy with any prohibited medications (see Section 5.4). - Initiation of maintenance therapy with a marketed LABA (e.g., salmeterol, formoterol, indacaterol, vilanterol, olodaterol) administered alone or in combination with an ICS or a marketed LAMA (e.g., tiotropium, aclidinium, umeclidinium, or glycopyrronium bromide [Seebri]).